 Class 2 and 4 NICs

-If you are classed as self-employed (perhaps through a partnership), you will need to pay NICs on your income.
+If you are classed as self-employed (perhaps through a partnership), you must pay NICs on your income.

 Other points to note